2 Samuel 18

 Notes

 The division of the army into three commands under Joab, Abishai, and Ittai mirrors the military structure David used in earlier campaigns.
-Ittai the Gittite — a Philistine from Gath who had joined David — was last seen pledging unwavering loyalty in 2 Samuel 15:19-22.
-His inclusion as a third commander is a measure of how thoroughly David's personal loyalists have become the core of his fighting force.
+Ittai the Gittite — a Philistine from Gath who had joined David — was last seen pledging loyalty in 2 Samuel 15:19-22.
+His inclusion as a third commander shows how fully David's personal loyalists have become the core of his fighting force.

 The command is public.
 "All the people heard the king's orders."
 This is important for the subsequent scene: the unnamed soldier who refuses to kill Absalom cites the king's public command; Joab cannot claim it was unknown or ambiguous.

 "The forest devoured more people than the sword" (v.
 8) — the wilderness of Transjordan was rough, broken terrain: ravines, thickets, unstable ground.
-Men got lost, fell, were separated.
+Men got lost, fell, and were separated.
 The land itself became a weapon.
-There is a faint echo of the wilderness theology running through the David narrative: the created world participates in divine judgment.
+A faint echo of wilderness theology runs through the David narrative here: the created world participates in divine judgment.

 Absalom's Death (vv.
 9–18)